RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 1.Select Created VPC earlier

-2.Mapping - Select the 2 public subnets cretaed earlier.
-(Load balancers are connected via the public subnets of the VPC)
+2.Mapping - Select the two availability zones with their relavant public subnets cretaed earlier.
+(Load balancers are connected via the public subnets of the VPC.
+Load balancer should be in the public subnets of the VPC)

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/787029d8-3891-49f5-ae98-70745a4186c1" alt="h" width="600"/>